 privs The default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
 If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
 This option is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
-The default role may be overridden on a per-command basis in sudoers or via command line options.
-This option is only available when sudo is built with SELinux support. runas\default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. syslog\badpri Syslog priority to use when user authenticates unsuccessfully.
+The default role may be overridden on a per-command basis in the sudoers file or via command line options.
+This option is only available when sudo is built with SELinux support.

+runas\default The default user to run commands as if the -u option is not specified on the command line.
+This defaults to root.

+syslog\badpri Syslog priority to use when the user is not allowed to run a command or when authentication is unsuccessful.
 Defaults to alert.
-The following syslog priorities are supported: alert, crit, debug, emerg, err, info, notice, and warning. syslog\goodpri Syslog priority to use when user authenticates successfully.
-Defaults to notice.
-See syslog badpri for the list of supported syslog priorities. sudoers locale Locale to use when parsing the sudoers file, logging commands, and sending email.
-Note that changing the locale may affect how sudoers is interpreted.
-Defaults to "C".
+The following syslog priorities are supported: alert, crit, debug, emerg, err, info, notice, warning, and none.
+Negating the option or setting it to a value of none will disable logging of unsuccessful commands.